 Let’s start off with some food for thought: Of the ten most frequently issued orders by the Ministry of Labour; failing to comply with requirements for maintaining equipment and facilities such as loading docks is one of the number one reprimands.

-Many people unfortunately view dock levellers the same way as they view the floor in their facility, assuming that so long as it appears clean and is in working order everything is fine with it.
-This brings to mind the popular saying about when one assumes…
+Many people, unfortunately, view dock levellers the same way as they view the floor in their facility, assuming that so long as it appears clean and is in working order everything is fine with it.
+This brings to mind the popular saying when one assumes…